Power (Little Mix song): In popular culture

-Since it's release "Power" has been regarded as a girl power and gay anthem.
-In 2018, it was selected as the official theme song for WWE first ever Women's Royal Rumble.
-The solo cut version was featured as a lip-sync song on episode 5 of the first series of RuPaul's Drag Race UK, and features Little Mix Member Jade Thirlwall as a guest judge.
-In 2022, the song was used as the official trailer for RuPaul's Drag Race UK vs The World.
+Since its release, "Power" has been regarded as a girl power and gay anthem.
+In 2018, it was selected as the official theme song for WWE's first ever Women's Royal Rumble.
+The solo version was featured as a lip-sync song on the fifth episode of the first series of RuPaul's Drag Race UK, where Little Mix member Jade Thirlwall was a guest judge.
+In 2022, the song was used in the official trailer for RuPaul's Drag Race: UK vs. the World.

 The song has been covered by various artists, for an example, South Korean singer Ryujin who's a member of the girl group Itzy, discussed how during their evaluations as trainees "Power" was often one of the songs they covered.
 In 2019, the song was used in a dance cover for a TV Series in South Korea called Queendom, and showcases a dance unit that was formed of Moonbyul from Mamamoo, Kim Chanmi from AOA, Jung Yein from Lovelyz, Yooa from Oh My Girl, Soojin from (G)I-dle, and Eunji from Brave Girls.
 In 2021 Kpop girl group Hot Issue, covered the song for 1theK Originals.
 In 2022, the song was covered and performed on a South Korean reality competition called My Teenage Girl.